1990 Indianapolis 500: Second half

 Blistering tires began to be an issue with several drivers.
 The fast pace and the changing weather conditions were both factors.
 On lap 116, Emerson Fittipaldi ducked into the pits for a scheduled pit stop.
 That allowed Bobby Rahal to take the lead for the first time.
 The rest of the leaders cycled through stops, and Fittipaldi once again found the lead.

 On lap 136, leader Fittipaldi suddenly entered the pits for an unscheduled pit stop.
 He was the victim of a blistered right rear tire.
 Bobby Rahal took over the lead, and began to pull away.
 Arie Luyendyk was now running second, with Fittipaldi dropping to third, just in front of fourth place Al Unser Jr.

 On lap 140, John Andretti brushed the wall in turn four, damaging the suspension.
 He continued down the frontstretch, and spun lazily in turn 1.
 It would be the final caution period of the day.
 Leader Bobby Rahal pitted under the caution, taking on fuel and only two tires (right sides only).
 The team was expressing concern about changing all four, as many teams were blistering tires.
 Luyendyk, however, took on four tires and fuel.
 Rahal and Luyendyk came back out on the track in that order, a few cars ahead of third place Fittipaldi.

-On lap 153, Fittipaldi was forced make another unscheduled pit stop for yet another blistered tire.
+On lap 153, Fittipaldi was forced to make another unscheduled pit stop for yet another blistered tire.
 This time he fell a lap down.
 He slipped to fourth, with Al Unser Jr. passing him for third.

 Bobby Rahal continued to lead, but handling problems were starting to slow his pace.
 Having taken on only two tires, coupled with a damaged wing adjuster, was causing a pushing condition.
 Arie Luyendyk began to reel him in, and took over the lead with a pass in turn three on lap 168.
 Going into the race, Luyendyk had never led a lap at Indy, and had never won an Indy car race.